OpenBfS/UncertRadio/README.md

 The program's author is Günter Kanisch.
-Contact person for questions and suggestions is Dr. Marc-Oliver Aust from the "Federal co-ordinating Office for fish and fishery products, crustaceans, mollusks and marine algae" in the Thünen- Institute of Fisheries Ecology.
+Contact person for questions and suggestions is Dr. Marc-Oliver Aust from the "Federal co-ordinating Office for fish and fishery products, crustaceans, mollusks and marine algae" in the Thünen-Institute of Fisheries Ecology.

 **Important Note:**